Detained Chinese human rights lawyer sentenced to 4 ½ years

-BEIJING (AP) — Prominent Chinese human rights lawyer Wang Quanzhang has been sentenced to 4 ½ years in prison on the charge of subversion of state power.
+BEIJING (AP) — Prominent Chinese human rights lawyer Wang Quanzhang was sentenced to 4 ½ years in prison on the charge of subversion of state power Monday, more than three years after he was detained in a wide-ranging crackdown on the legal profession.

-The No. 2 Intermediate Court in the northeastern city of Tianjin passed the sentence on Monday with the additional provision that Wang’s political rights be withheld for five years.
+The No. 2 Intermediate Court in the northeastern city of Tianjin announced the sentence in an online statement, adding that Wang’s political rights were also being withheld for five years.

-Wang was tried in a closed hearing last month after being held without access to his lawyers or family for more than three years.
+Rights groups immediately condemned the verdict, with Amnesty International China Researcher Doriane Lau calling it a “gross injustice.”

-Wang is among more than 200 lawyers and legal activists detained during a 2015 crackdown.
-He was a member of the Fengrui law firm, well known for its advocacy work, through which he pursued land rights cases on behalf of poor villagers and represented members of the banned Falun Gong meditation sect.
+“It’s outrageous that Wang Quanzhang is being punished for peacefully standing up for human rights in China.
+He must be immediately and unconditionally released,” Lau said in an emailed statement.

 Most Read Nation & World Stories